SiavashShams/Helmet-Rule-Violation-Detection-YOLO/README.md

     * The CVPR submission deadline is March 25th, 2024.
     * Read the Track 5 submission instructions carefully at https://www.aicitychallenge.org/2024-data-and-evaluation/.
     * For this assignment, we evaluate on the smaller merged class labels; official submission requires you to submit results based on the original 9-class labels.
+    * Your results will need to be competitive :)
     * Refer to the instructions page on the exact submission format.

 ## Submission